ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Conclusion

 Experimental results conducted across diverse medical imaging modalities, show that In-Context RCA achieves comparable or superior performance to traditional atlas-based approaches while being up to two orders of magnitude faster.
 It also overcomes the limitations imposed by atlas-based methods allowing to tackle scenarios beyond anatomical segmentation, such as cell images.
 Conformal RCA demonstrates the ability to produce meaningful prediction intervals that outperform existing conformal prediction approaches for segmentation quality control.

 A remaining limitation is the reliance of exchangeability between calibration and test sets.
-When this assumption is violated (e.g., due to domain shifts in scanner settings or patient populations), coverage can degrade.
-Developing methods that are robust to distribution shifts is an important direction for future work.
+When this assumption is violated (e.g., due to domain shifts in scanner settings or patient populations), coverage can degrade which may affect reliability in real-world clinical deployments.
+Developing methods that are robust to distribution shifts is an important direction for future work, and remains an open problem even beyond medical imaging, as current approaches suffer from inexact adaptations and increased prediction sets \cite{clusteredcp,barber2023conformal}.
+In addition, validation on real deployment data and human-in-the-loop studies would further help establish clinical reliability and practical utility.

-Overall, our results position both In-Context RCA and Conformal RCA as promising and practical solutions for automated quality control in clinical workflows, where rapid and reliable segmentation assessment is essential.
+Overall, our results position both In-Context RCA and Conformal RCA as promising promising steps toward practical automated quality control in clinical workflows, where rapid and reliable segmentation assessment is essential.

 \appendices